amabdallah/WaM-DaM/README.md

 #### Use Cases: what can WaM-DaM do?
-WaM-DaM is capabilites are demonestrated through six generic use cases that follow the user needs to discover data for their models.
+WaM-DaM capabilites are demonestrated through six generic use cases that follow the user needs to discover data for their models.
 You can see and examine these use cases using a prepopulated WaM-DaM SQLite database with a the provided SQL commands at the <a href="https://github.com/amabdallah/WaM-DaM/tree/master/03UseCases" target="_blank">use cases</a> page.

 #### Publications and Presentations